 “We only had so much time and resources to put into this before we would have to move on,” said Bajnok.
 “We were looking to see progress and results.
 We were looking for value and we found it.”

-Within weeks, EagleView had captured Pictometry imagery of a 1,400-mile corridor between the Canadian border and the Gulf Coast, tiled the orthogonal images and mosaicked those tiles into a video for GIS use.
+Within weeks, EagleView had captured EagleView imagery of a 1,400-mile corridor between the Canadian border and the Gulf Coast, tiled the orthogonal images and mosaicked those tiles into a video for GIS use.
 Three months into the project, Bajnok and EagleView had created a custom system that captured a 2,000-foot swath of corridor at six-inch resolution in a single pass.

-Route videos using oblique imagery with shape files and labels were produced and a workable file format was created that would transfer information, specifically digital elevation models from Universal Pegasus GIS, for overlay onto Pictometry imagery.
-To deploy the imagery and allow users to measure and annotate, Pictometry Online—now replaced with CONNECTExplorer—was customized for the linear project and navigation queries for Mile Post and Tract numbers were designed.
+Route videos using oblique imagery with shape files and labels were produced and a workable file format was created that would transfer information, specifically digital elevation models from Universal Pegasus GIS, for overlay onto EagleView imagery.
+To deploy the imagery and allow users to measure and annotate, EagleView Online—now replaced with CONNECTExplorer—was customized for the linear project and navigation queries for Mile Post and Tract numbers were designed.